paritytech/polkadot-sdk/substrate/bin/utils/chain-spec-builder/README.docify.md

 The rest of genesis config keys will be initialized with default values.

 ### Full genesis config file.
-The full genesis config file shall contain values for *all* the keys present in the genesis config for given runtime.
+The full genesis config file must contain values for *all* the keys present in the genesis config for given runtime.
 The format of the file is similar to patch format.
 Example is not provided here as it heavily depends on the runtime.

 ### Extra tools